Which contacts are required and why?

 How do we inform Jisc and ORCID of the institutional contacts?

 Once the order for membership through Jisc Collections is completed, the person who has placed the order will be contacted by Jisc support with a request for the named main contact.
 The named contact then receives a list of steps for new members.
 This includes a link to a survey form, where the technical contact can be added.
+After that, the institution will be added to the Jisc Consortium in ORCID Self Service.
+Once that has happened, the main contact can add other contacts at the institution using Self Service.
+All contacts to be added must have an ORCID iD linked to their institutional email account.

 How do we keep our contacts updated?